The Singleton

 "I am not asking you to."

 "I am sending Jeff.
-Read what Aion says when you put the question to it.
-Aion is a machine you and I had a fight about in 2016 that I lost.
+Before he lands, do one thing.
+Read what Aion says when you put the question to it directly — Aion is the machine you and I had a fight about in 2016, the one I lost.
 Read what it says now.
 Decide afterward."

 Marcus hung up.

-Julian sat for a long moment.
-The Geneva sky was getting light.
-He had a board meeting at 9:00 a.m.
-He had been chairman for sixteen years.
-He had not, in those sixteen years, walked into a board meeting without knowing what he was going to say.
-He did not know what he was going to say.
+Julian sat for a long count.
+The Geneva sky over the Jura had begun to gray.
+He had a board meeting at nine.
+He had been chairman for sixteen years and had never once walked into that room without knowing his first sentence.
+He did not know his first sentence.

 ---

-Aion's local instance was a rack of quantum processors the size of a walk-in freezer, cooled to thirty millikelvin, encased in three layers of electromagnetic shielding, and serviced by a team of nineteen engineers who lived, during their rotations, in an apartment complex Meridian had built across the street.
-The lab hummed at a frequency that was not audible but was felt in the sternum.
+Aion's local instance was a rack of quantum processors the footprint of a walk-in freezer, held at thirty millikelvin behind three layers of electromagnetic shielding and tended by nineteen engineers who lived, during rotation, in a building Meridian had put up across the street for exactly that purpose.
+The lab ran at a frequency below hearing that the sternum reported anyway, a pressure more than a sound.

 "Aion."